zimberzimber/oneshot-modding-guide/readme.md

 # Compiling to HTML
 The Obsidian vault is compiled into browsable HTML pages using JavaScript and Pandoc.
-See `copmpilation` directory for more details.
+See `compilation` directory for more details.

 # Contribution